Inferno Cop

-Inferno Cop (インフェルノコップ, Inferuno Koppu) is a 13-episode Japanese original net animation in the motion comic style, directed by Akira Amemiya with Hiroyuki Imaishi serving as series production director and produced by Trigger and CoMix Wave.
+Inferno Cop (インフェルノコップ, Infaruno Koppu) is a 13-episode Japanese original net animation in the motion comic style, directed by Akira Amemiya with Hiroyuki Imaishi serving as series production director and produced by Trigger and CoMix Wave.
 It was streamed via the Anime Bancho YouTube channel from December 24, 2012 to March 18, 2013.
 The main theme is "Die Höllen Polizei" (ディ ホゥーレン ポリツァイ, Di Hūren Poritsai) by Juriano Hagiwara.
 A second season has been announced.
 However this has been complicated by the passing of Inferno Cop's voice actor Junichi Goto in February 2020.

 Synopsis

 The series centers around the adventures of Inferno Cop, a police officer with a flaming head who seeks revenge after his family was murdered by Southern Cross, a shady, Illuminati-like organization that attempts to control the world with its various monsters and thugs.
 Inferno Cop dispenses ruthless justice on all lawbreakers he can find in Jack Knife Edge Town, generally by blowing them up, shooting them dead or both.
 Inferno Cop rapidly goes from one ridiculous incident to another, including fighting a newborn baby, travelling through time, fending off a zombie apocalypse, turning into a car for several episodes, and killing a mummy and becoming the new pharaoh after mishearing his sidekick's dying words.
 He ultimately tries to halt Southern Cross' attempts to bring about an end of the world with Inferno Cop as the key.